aleksandergurin/notes/music/README.md

 - DJ Shadow - Endtroducing.....
 (1996)
 - Nick Cave and the Bad Seeds - Murder Ballads (1996)
 - Radiohead - OK Computer (1997)
+- The Prodigy - The Fat of the Land (1997)